 |Write to Read||Marian Dunne from Write to Read is based in Melbourne and has upcoming courses.
 Her three-day Certificate 1 course costs $450 and her 5-day Certificate 2 course is $550, so the average per-day cost is $125.||All ages|

-Melbourne Speech Pathologist Helen Botham also runs Cued Articulation workshops for teachers, both in person (in Melbourne and Perth) and online, which are a great way for teachers to improve their knowledge of the sounds of spoken English (phonology), and their understanding of how these sounds link with the letters that spell them.
+Melbourne Speech Pathologist Helen Botham also runs Cued Articulation workshops for teachers, both in person (in Melbourne) and online, which are a great way for teachers to improve their knowledge of the sounds of spoken English (phonology), and their understanding of how these sounds link with the letters that spell them.

 The British Dyslexia Association also runs online training, which I’ve run out of time to research, but you can check it out here.
 SPELD SA also has a basic online course called “Teaching a Child to Read and Write“.